It looks like she's going to a New Year's Eve party.

 The message here is if Alito is confirmed to the court, your kids will drink poisoned water.

-Alito will poison the water for your kids because Alito doesn't care about about anything but satisfying big corporations.
+Alito will poison the water for your kids because Alito doesn't care about anything but satisfying big corporations.

-And the second thing you have to conglean at the EPA, there's a far these libs are concerned.
+And the second thing you have to glean it, the EPA, as far as these libs are concerned, no government agency ever screws up.

-EPA, whatever they say is gospel.
+EPA, whatever they say, is gospel.

 But they're even dredging this back up.